defensivepatent/model-defensive-patent/DPL_Markdown.md

 7. 'License' and 'DPL' mean the grant, conditions, and limitations herein.

-8. 'Licensed Patents' means any and all Patents (a) owned or controlled by Licensor; or (b) under which Licensor has the right to grant licenses without the consent of or payment to a third party (other than an employee inventor).
+8. 'Licensed Patents' means any and all Patents (a) owned or controlled by Licensor, during the Participation Period of Licensor; or (b) under which Licensor has the right to grant licenses without the consent of or payment to a third party (other than an employee inventor), during the Participation Period of Licensor.

 9. 'Licensee' means any individual, corporation, partnership or other entity exercising rights granted by the Licensor under this License including all Affiliates of such entity.
 For purposes of this Section 1.9, 'Affiliate' means a corporation, partnership, or other entity more than fifty percent (50%) of whose ownership interest representing the right to make the decisions for such corporation, partnership or other entity is now or hereafter, owned or controlled, directly or indirectly, by Licensee.